shadynoor/K-Shop/README.md

 1. Fully Responsive
 2. Can add products in shopping cart
-3. Can Signup or Login
+3. Can Signup or Login using Firebase as a backend
 4. Auto login after closing browser
 5. Auth-Guard